tepiloxtl/rawf/README.md

 5. `python3 -m pip install -r requirements.txt`
 6. (run once or when redoing the database) `python3 make_db.py`
 To run the backend (retrieving data from API) run `python3 gather_data.py`
-To run the frontend, run `gunicorn -w 4 'webapp:app'`.
+To run the frontend, run `python3 -m gunicorn -w 4 'webapp:app'`.
 This will run werkzeug server at `127.0.0.1:8000`.
 Proxy it accordingly using a web server of your choice.
 It has ProxyFix already applied (or use `flask run` to run development server on port 5000)

 ## Stuff
 A lot has still to be done here, but I like how it stands for now in general.
 I still aim to better use bootstrap, with setting up a proper theme being my current objective for one of those weekends.
 Also handling of timezones is pretty... loose, but thats how it comes from the RA API.
 I only support "additive" user data changes, nothing really ever gets checked whether stuff changes or gets removed.
 So a big boi feature to add would be monitoring on data change, such as achievements being demoted/changed, game info changing, or user requesting achievments to be removed from their account.
 Other than that, I don't think there are any big outstanding issues?
 Please prove me wrong if thats not the case though lol.